cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 ```

 > [!TIP]
-> The square brackets around `size` do not represent an optional element, but are actually part of the declaration, e.g. `external var x[10];`.
+> The square brackets around `size` do not represent an optional element, but are actually part of the declaration, e.g., `external var x[10];`.

-`size` must be a constant expression evaluating to a positive integer, which specifies the array size, i.e. the number of elements in the array.
-When initial values for the array are specified, their number must equal to the size of the array:
+`size` must be a constant expression evaluating to a positive integer, which specifies the array size, i.e., the number of elements in the array.
+When initial values for the array are specified, their number must be equal to the size of the array:

 ```Mindcode
 allocate heap in cell1[32 ..
 64];